spring-epfl/iccwd/README.md

 python compute_combined_labels.py --amazon_rule=min-range
 ```

-The script outputs the TPR and FPR of the combined method.
+The script outputs the TPR and FPR of the combined method using the `min-range` classification rule.
+You can set `--amazon_rule=mid-range` to putput results using the `mid-range` classification rule.